tfraczak/accord/README.md

 end
 ```

-From the front end, I would pass the websocket initialization with `:type` in `params` which would either be a string of `"Channel"` or `"Conversation"`.
+From the front-end, I would pass the websocket initialization with `:type` in `params` which would either be a string of `"Channel"` or `"Conversation"`.
 This would allow me to dynamically set a specific chat object of class type `Channel` or `Conversation` using `String#constantize`.

 ---
 ## *Code Highlights*